 Please see the free assessment tool for more information.

-The roof will be the foundation for the solar panels.
-It is a good idea to ensure that your roof is minimally damaged before the panels are installed.
-Repairing your roof after the panels are installed is possible, but it will be more expensive.
+The roof will be the foundation for solar panels.
+It is a good idea to ensure that your roof is in good condition before the panels are installed.
+A rule of thumb is that your roof will last another 10 years before installing.
+Replacing your roof after the panels are installed is possible, but it will require a "removal and replacement" service, which is available but it will add to your costs.
+A metal roof that will outlast solar panel life is ideal but not required.

-If you have recently replaced your roof with fiberglass shingles, you should contact your manufacturer or installer for specific details.
+If you have recently replaced your roof with fiberglass shingles, you should contact your manufacturer, review your warranty for specific details.

-Improvements in technology have increased the lifespan of solar panels to 30-40 years.
+New solar panels and improvements in technology have increased the lifespan of solar panels to 40 years, with warranty coverage to 25 years.
 However, all panels regardless of brand will be subject to a small reduction in peak output as they get older, which is important to consider.

 The process starts with light (not heat!) from the sun that hits the solar panels.
 A solar panel is comprised of solar cells, that create an electric field to generate direct current (DC) electricity.